Vernon Jordan, activist, former Clinton adviser, dies at 85 - WTMJ

 Associated Press

-ATLANTA (AP) — Vernon Jordan, who rose from humble beginnings in the segregated South to become a champion of civil rights before reinventing himself as a Washington insider and corporate influencer, has died, relatives confirmed.
-He was 85.
+ATLANTA (AP) — Vernon Jordan, who rose from humble beginnings in the segregated South to become a champion of civil rights before reinventing himself as a Washington insider and corporate influencer, has died at the age of 85.

-“It it is with sadness that we confirm that Vernon E. Jordan passed away peacefully last night,” his niece, Ann Walker Marchant, said Tuesday in an email to The Associated Press.
+His niece, Ann Walker Marchant, confirmed Tuesday that he died peacefully Monday night.

+Former President Bill Clinton remembered Jordan as someone who “never gave up on his friends or his country.”

+Jordan “brought his big brain and strong heart to everything and everybody he touched.
+And he made them better,” Clinton and his wife, former Secretary of State Hillary Clinton, said in the statement.

+His friendship with Clinton took them both to the White House.
+Jordan was an unofficial aide to Clinton, drawing him into controversy during the Monica Lewinsky scandal.

-After serving as field secretary for the Georgia NAACP and executive director of the United Negro College Fund, he headed the National Urban League, becoming the face of Black America’s modern struggle for jobs and justice for more than a decade.
+After serving as field secretary for the Georgia NAACP and executive director of the United Negro College Fund, Jordan headed the National Urban League, becoming the face of Black America’s modern struggle for jobs and justice for more than a decade.
 He was nearly killed by a racist’s bullet in 1980 before transitioning to business and politics.

-His friendship with Bill Clinton took them both to the White House.
-Jordan was an unofficial aide to Clinton, drawing him into controversy during the Monica Lewinsky scandal.

-Jordan “never gave up on his friends or his country,” Clinton said Tuesday.

-Jordan “brought his big brain and strong heart to everything and everybody he touched.
-And he made them better,” Clinton and his wife Hillary said in a statement.

 Former President Barack Obama said that “like so many others, Michelle and I benefited from Vernon Jordan’s wise counsel and warm friendship — and deeply admired his tireless fight for civil rights.”